Near-Optimal Best-of-Both-Worlds Fairness for Few Agents: Introduction

-{In a previous attempt to combine ex-ante proportionality with ex-post epistemic EFX,} \citet{garg2024bestofbothworldsfairnessenvycycleeliminationalgorithm} showed that a {natural} randomized variant of the \emph{Envy-Cycle Elimination (ECE)} algorithm -- the key tool used to establish the existence of EEFX allocations and the one adopted by \citet{feldman2024breaking} for their BoBW guarantees -- fails to ensure EEFX, even for three agents with additive valuations.
-Moreover, on the share-based side, \citet{babaioff2021bobw} demonstrated that the techniques underlying the breakthrough envy-centered BoBW algorithm of \cite{azizfreemannew} guarantee only a small fraction (of only $1/n$) of the MMS, making them unsuitable for obtaining stronger ex-post share-based guarantees.
+{We focus on our techniques for the case of three agents}.
+In a previous attempt to combine ex-ante proportionality with ex-post epistemic EFX, \citet{garg2024bestofbothworldsfairnessenvycycleeliminationalgorithm} showed that a natural randomized variant of the \emph{Envy-Cycle Elimination (ECE)} algorithm -- the tool used to establish the existence of EEFX allocations and adopted by \citet{feldman2024breaking} for their BoBW guarantees -- fails to ensure EEFX even for three agents with additive valuations.
+On the share-based side, \citet{babaioff2021bobw} showed that the techniques behind the envy-centered BoBW algorithm of \cite{azizfreemannew} guarantee only a $1/n$ fraction of the MMS, ruling them out for stronger ex-post share-based guarantees.

-{To overcome these limitations, we introduce a new structural technique that combines the reasoning of EEFX with the robustness of MMS partitions.
-We begin by constructing, for one agent, an MMS partition to three bundles that is also EFX with respect to her own valuation.
-This guarantees that whichever bundle of the three she receives, she attains her MMS value and is EEFX-satisfied, independently of how the remaining items are divided among the two other agents.
-A key insight is that the epistemic nature of EEFX allows us to \emph{repartition} the remaining items without violating EEFX fairness: once one agent’s MMS and EEFX constraints are met, the other bundles can be repartitioned in an arbitrary way to satisfy fairness for the remaining agents.
-Specifically, given a partition that is MMS and EEFX for one agent, we can repartition the remaining two bundles so that one of the other agents receives her proportional share and the other receives at least \(\tfrac{9}{10}\)\(MMS\) while being EFX-satisfied. \ To achieve ex-ante proportionality, we construct six such allocations grouped into three pairs -- each pair corresponding to an allocation that is MMS and EEFX for one agent and desirable for the remaining two, guaranteeing them high-valued bundles.
-Averaging over these pairs yields a distribution that is ex-ante proportional, with every deterministic allocation in its support being EEFX and near-optimal with respect to MMS, while ensuring that any agent receiving below her MMS value remains \emph{EFX}-satisfied. }
+To overcome these limitations, we introduce a structural technique that combines the reasoning of EEFX with the robustness of MMS partitions.
+We first build, for one agent, an MMS partition into three bundles that is also EFX under her own valuation; whichever of the three she receives, she attains her MMS value and is EEFX-satisfied, regardless of how the remaining items are split between the other two agents.
+The key insight is that the epistemic nature of EEFX lets us \emph{repartition} the remaining items without violating EEFX: once one agent's MMS and EEFX constraints are met, the other bundles can be redivided arbitrarily to satisfy the remaining agents.
+Concretely, from an MMS-and-EEFX partition for one agent we repartition the other two bundles so that one remaining agent receives her proportional share and the other receives at least \(\tfrac{9}{10}MMS\) while being EFX-satisfied.
+To achieve ex-ante proportionality, we construct six such allocations in three pairs -- each pair MMS and EEFX for one agent and desirable for the other two.
+Averaging over the pairs yields an ex-ante proportional distribution in which every deterministic allocation is EEFX and near-optimal for MMS, while any agent below her MMS value remains \emph{EFX}-satisfied.